transkatgirl/KatVisualizer/README.md

 The compiled VST3 or CLAP plugin can be loaded into a DAW like any other metering plugin.

 Usage information for the standalone binary can be found by running it with the `--help` command (keep in mind that not all available CLI flags are relevant to this program).
-You will likely want to use the `--input-device` and `--output-device` CLI flags.
+You will likely want to use the `--input-device`, `--output-device`, and `--period-size` CLI flags.

 Once the program is running, the window will display a graphical representation of the input audio, along with additional information in the top corners.
 The parameters used to render this graphical representation can be adjusted in the dragable settings window.